OprescuRadu/SpringRSSApp/README.md

 # SpringRSSApp

-Java Spring Boot API that provides a way to parse RSS feeds and store the news items in a database.
-The API allows users to search for news items by keyword and sort the news items by title or publication date.
+Java Spring Boot API for parsing an RSS feed.
+The API allows users to search the news items by keyword, sort by title or publication date and store them in a database.
+The database can also be browsed using H2 Database.
+The HTML template is written in Thymeleaf.